lucashandekyn/snakegame/README.md

 # Snake game
-This is an exercise for javascript
+This is a challenge to practice javascript